 \subsection{Varying Width and METG}

 We first characterize the impact of task graph width on runtime efficiency and determine the METG.
-As shown in Figure~\ref{fig:varying-width}, Itoyori and ItoyoriFBC exhibit reduced efficiency at low task graph widths (\emph{e.g.}, one task per core).
+As shown in Figure~\ref{fig:varying-width}, the Itoyori and ItoyoriFBC implementations exhibit reduced efficiency at low task graph widths (\emph{e.g.}, one task per core).
 This reduction stems from the RDWS algorithm, which incurs latency penalties.
 Profiling reveals that failed steal attempts cost approximately $3\,\mu s$, becoming the dominant factor for fine-grained workloads.
-However, increasing the width to 16 tasks per core significantly amortizes this overhead, improving the efficiency of Itoyori from 25\% to 76\% at $2^{14}$ MPI and HPX, using static partitioning and intra-node sharing, respectively, maintain higher efficiency at lower widths but show less relative improvement as width increases.
-The METG(50\%) metric confirms this finding: Itoyori requires coarser task granularity to mask runtime overheads compared to MPI and HPX, though the gap narrows substantially as available parallelism increases.
-HPX results are limited to a width of 32 per core due to MPI tag-space constraints in its inter-node communication layer.
+However, increasing the width to 16 tasks per core significantly amortizes this overhead, improving the efficiency of the Itoyori implementation from 25\% to 76\% at task-size $2^{14}$.
+The MPI and HPX implementations, using static partitioning and intra-node sharing, respectively, maintain higher efficiency at lower widths but show less relative improvement as width increases.
+The METG(50\%) metric confirms this finding: the Itoyori implementation requires coarser task granularity to mask runtime overheads compared to MPI and HPX, though the gap narrows substantially as available parallelism increases.
+The HPX implementation results are limited to a width of 32 per core due to MPI tag-space constraints in its inter-node communication layer.